1 June - 30 September

-During the summer season from June 1st. until September 15. also works on public holidays.
+During the summer season from 1 June until 15 September also on public holidays.

-Writer Thomas Mann Memorial Museum is one of the most popular museums in the west of Lithuania.
+The writer’s Thomas Mann Memorial Museum is among the most visited museums in the western Lithuania.

 Between 1929 and 1930, a summer house was built on the Uošvė Hill in Nida, according to the architect Herbert Reissmann’s project, where the writer Thomas Mann and his family spent three summers (between 1930 and 1932).
 While having a vacation in Nida, Mann stuck to his usual working agenda and continued to write Joseph and His Brothers, My Summer House, articles What We Must Demand, Speech to Young People and the Blood of the Walsungs as well as letters to publishing houses, writers and friends.